Dorakhris/Phishing-Email-Analysis/README.md

 Verify Timestamps: Check “Received” timestamps for anomalies.

 # Conclusion
-This project highlights my ability to detect email spoofing through systematic header analysis, IP verification, and authentication checks.
-By identifying a phishing attempt masquerading as a Microsoft notification, I demonstrated proficiency in DFIR, threat detection, and log analysis.
-The report serves as a portfolio piece for my GitHub, showcasing my SOC analyst skills.
-I invite feedback to refine this analysis and am eager to contribute these capabilities to cybersecurity roles.
+This phishing email analysis project demonstrated my ability to detect and analyze spoofed emails using industry-standard tools and methodologies.
+By identifying critical indicators—suspicious IP origins, authentication failures, mismatched domains, and tracking pixels—I confirmed the email as a phishing attempt.
+The findings underscore the importance of robust email authentication and proactive security measures.
+This project enhances my portfolio as a SOC analyst, showcasing my expertise in threat detection, log analysis, and DFIR.
+I welcome feedback or contributions to improve this analysis, and I’m eager to apply these skills in SOC or incident response roles.

 # References
-MXToolbox
+MXToolbox: mxtoolbox.com

-VirusTotal
+VirusTotal: virustotal.com

-AbuseIPDB
+AbuseIPDB: abuseipdb.com